Nature Reserve’s on Sao Miguel Island in the Azores

 Nature Reserve & Recreation Park of Viveiro do Nordeste

 This forested nature reserve is filled with rare and exotic plants and trees and is a great place to come and relax in nature.
-The manicured plots grow oak trees, chestnut trees, the largest production is Japanese Red Cedar in the Azores and many other unique species.
-The area of Furnas has always been a very important region in the Azores, with many European nobles coming to this unique volcanic region for its supposed health properties.
-The region is filled with active geysers, hot springs and mineral pools that blend into elaborate gardens making this one of the most desired places to visit in the region.
-This is a great Nature Reserve to come explore while admiring plants and flowers you may have only ever seen in magazines.
-In order to promote recreational fishing but especially to rehabilitate the fresh-water streams of São Miguel, namely in the surroundings of Lagoa do Fogo, the Aquaculture Station of Furnas developed a rainbow trout farm, where distinct stages of growth can be observed in various tanks.
+The manicured plots grow oak trees, chestnut trees, the most massive production is Japanese Red Cedar in the Azores and many other unique species.
+Furnas’s area has always been a significant region in the Azores, with many European nobles coming to this unique volcanic region for its supposed health properties.
+The site is filled with active geysers, hot springs, and mineral pools that blend into elaborate gardens making this one of the most desired places to visit in the region.
+This is a great Nature Reserve to explore while admiring plants and flowers you may have only ever seen in magazines.
+To encourage recreational fishing and rehabilitate the fresh-water streams of São Miguel, namely in the surroundings of Lagoa do Fogo, the Aquaculture Station of Furnas developed a rainbow trout farm, where distinct stages of growth can be observed in various tanks.